STIBET – Scholarships for International Students and Doctoral Candidates to Promote Equal Opportunity and Recognize Exceptional Commitment

 Hilde Domin Programm by DAAD

-The German Academic Exchange Service (DAAD) offers the “Hilde Domin Program” scholarship program with funds from the Federal Foreign Office (AA).
-The program is intended to support students and doctoral candidates at risk worldwide who are formally or de facto denied the right to education and/or other basic rights in their country of origin to take up or continue their studies in Germany in order to obtain a degree or doctorate at a German university.
+The German Academic Exchange Service (DAAD) administers the scholarship programme “Hilde Domin Programme” with funds from the Federal Foreign Office (AA).
+The programme serves to support students and doctoral candidates from across the globe, who are at risk of being formally or de facto denied educational or other rights in their country of origin, and to provide these students and doctoral candidates with an opportunity to begin or complete a study or research degree at a higher education institution in Germany.
+The program is intended exclusively for prospective master’s and PhD students.

 General information